Pterostylis ziegeleri: Taxonomy and naming

 Pterostylis ziegeleri was first formally described in 1998 by David Jones from a specimen collected near Cape Portland and the description was published in Australian Orchid Research.
 The specific epithet (ziegeleri) honours David Ziegler "who prepared the initial manuscript of the Orchid Atlas of Tasmania.

 Distribution and habitat

-The Cape Portland greenhood grows in dense, tall, tussock grassland in coastal areas and in the midlands.
+Cape Portland greenhood grows in dense, tall, tussock grassland in coastal areas and in the midlands.

 Conservation

 Pterostylis ziegeleri is listed as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the Tasmanian Government Threatened Species Protection Act 1995.
 The main threats to the species are land clearing for agriculture or development, application of fertilisers and inappropriate fire or grazing/slashing regimes.